qiuyugong2181/AIRR-ML-25-Adaptive-Immune-Profiling-Challenge/README.md

 - Notebook 4 for Dataset 8

 **Scripts**
 Cleaned and reusable Python modules for feature encoding and model training.
 All script can be run in the termial directly.
+Most of cleaning work are done by LLM :)

 Example of running